 Delmark DE 5030

-Listen intently and you?ll hear high levels of interplay between these masters.
-For Rockingham and Foreman it?s a sixth sense. ?Rock? as his friend Foreman calls him, has impeccable time and is less concerned with flash and display.
-Drum solos are scarce yet impressive – at the close of the opener and in exchanges with the horns on ?Hammer Head? you?ll hear more of that press roll Rock borrowed from Buddy Rich, and the special scuttle and purr of his snare.
-In fact the very sound of the snares (the rattle of metal wires on the bottom drumhead) being turned on is sufficient signal for Foreman it?s time to play.
-As Chris, who?s blind, describes with self effacing irony, he?ll just ?look? at Rock and they?ll know exactly what?s what. ?It?s like playing with Jimmy Smith and Grady Tate,?
-Rothenberg opines.
+Listen intently and you’ll hear high levels of interplay between these masters.
+For Rockingham and Foreman it’s a sixth sense.
+“Rock” as his friend Foreman calls him, has impeccable time and is less concerned with flash and display.
+Drum solos are scarce yet impressive – at the close of the opener and in exchanges with the horns on “Hammer Head,” you’ll hear more of that press roll Rock borrowed from Buddy Rich, and the special scuttle and purr of his snare.
+In fact the very sound of the snares (the rattle of metal wires on the bottom drumhead) being turned on is sufficient signal for Foreman that it’s time to play.
+As Chris, who’s blind, describes with self-effacing irony, he’ll just “look” at Rock and they’ll know exactly what’s what.
+“It’s like playing with Jimmy Smith and Grady Tate,” Rothenberg opines.